Azure/azure-functions-durable-extension/.github/ISSUE_TEMPLATE/new-release-template.md

 - [ ] Add the Durable Functions package to the [ADO test feed](https://dev.azure.com/durabletaskframework/Durable%20Task%20Framework%20CI/_artifacts/feed/durabletask-test).
 - [ ] Check for package size, make sure it's not surprisingly heavier than a previous release.
 - [ ] Merge (**choose create a merge commit, NOT squash merge**) dev into main.
 Person performing validation must approve PR.
+- [ ] Keep branch `v3.x` updated with branch `dev`.
+Do not merge PRs that are sepecific to Durable Functions v2.

 **Validation**
 _Due: <1-business-days-before-release>_